 After landing, pilots have several tasks to complete before concluding their day.
 Post-flight duties are as important as any other part of a pilot’s daily routine.
 After landing, the pilot’s daily routine involves carefully recording flight details, thoroughly checking the aircraft, and discussing the flight in a debriefing session.

-- Flight logs – Pilots fill out detailed flight logs, documenting the duration, distance, fuel consumption, and any issues encountered while on the flight.
-This information is necessary for tracking aircraft performance and identifying any maintenance needs.
+After your flight, you will have to fill out detailed flight logs, documenting the duration, distance, fuel consumption, and any issues you encountered during the flight.
+This information is crucial for tracking the aircraft’s performance and identifying any maintenance needs.

-- Pilot debriefing – A co-pilot and a pilot must hold a debriefing session to review the flight and discuss any irregularities or improvements.
+You and your co-pilot will hold a debriefing session to review the flight and discuss any irregularities or areas for improvement.
 This collaborative review helps improve future operations and address any concerns.
-Debriefing sessions are a normal part of pilots’ duties after a flight.
-They give each crew member feedback to help them improve.
+Debriefing is a regular part of your duties after each flight, giving both of you valuable feedback to enhance your performance.

-- Post-flight inspections – Another round of inspections ensures the aircraft is in good condition and ready for the next flight.
-Pilots check for any signs of wear and tear or technical issues and report them to line maintenance personnel.
+After the flight, another round of inspections ensures the aircraft is in good condition and ready for the next flight.
+You’ll check for any signs of wear and tear or technical issues and report them to line maintenance personnel.

 Pilot schedule and rest balance